conan-io/conan-io.github.io/_posts/2022-06-16-New-conan-release-1-49.markdown

 Python 2 was officially declared End Of Life two years and a half ago, and [Conan 1.22](https://docs.conan.io/en/latest/changelog.html#id1006) already declared Python 2 as not supported.
 Extra blockers have been added in previous Conan releases to make everyone aware.
-Now the security vulnerabilities that are out of our scope, makes impossible to move forward support for Python 2.
+With the security vulnerabilities that fall outside of our scope, it has become impossible to move forward support for Python 2.

 **Please upgrade to Python>=3.6 to continue using Conan>=1.49.**